replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 ![upload-bundle](./img/upload-bundle.png)

-Once its uploaded, you should see a similar view of the analyzers.
+Once it's uploaded, you should see a similar view of the analyzers.

 ![vendor-analyzers](./img/vendor-analyzers.png)